Marti2203/cosmos-website/README.md

 - switch from MySQL to MariaDB (community-developed fork, read Google)
 - upgraded from Django 2 to Django 3
+- CMS Plugins have a render method which does not do anything
 # TODO

 - use os.path.join